ohnoitsavon/T2CMT/README.md

 ## How to use a skater in story mode
 1. Go to “Create-a-skater”
-2. Choose the “Male null” or “female null” pre-set skater
+2. Choose the “Male null” or “Female null” pre-set skater
 3. Go to the torso options and your custom model will show as a shirt option